 The most recent Nebraska Wheat spring crop update is here.
-Please note, now that harvest is complete, regular crop reports will resume in the spring, after the crop breaks dormancy.
+Please note, now that planting is complete, regular crop reports will resume in the spring, after the crop breaks dormancy.

-The 4th annual NWGA golf tournament will be held September 4, 2014 in Ogallala, NE.
+The NWGA annual meeting will be held December 8 in North Platte, NE.
 For more information, click here.